aws-samples/aws-health-events-insight/README.md

 ## **Installation**

-In this section, we are going to walk through the procedure for configuring HEIDI within both the Data Collection and Member accounts for AWS Health Events.
+In this section, we will guide you through configuring HEIDI for AWS Health Events in both the Data Collection and Member accounts.
+Our recommendation is to deploy HEIDI in a delegated health admin account so that it can automatically receive feeds from all other accounts within your organization without any additional setup.
+You can designate up to 5 linked accounts as delegated health admin accounts within your AWS organization.
+To register an account as a delegated health admin, please follow these  [instructions](https://docs.aws.amazon.com/health/latest/ug/delegated-administrator-organizational-view.html#register-a-delegated-administrator)

 ### **Data Collection Setup**

-The setup script provided in this repo will set up all the necessary components required to receive AWS health events from other accounts.
+The setup script provided in this repo will set up all the necessary components required to receive AWS health events from other accounts and other regions.
 This can be your payer/organization or any other linked/member AWS account which you designate to receive AWS Health data from other HEIDI Member accounts and regions.

 1. To start, log in to your AWS console and launch **AWS CloudShell** and clone aws-health-events-insight repo.
 You can use your local environment provided that you have assumed a role with necessary permissions to deploy the solution.